 For three years and with support from federal stimulus funds, the Town pursued energy efficiency in buildings through the WISE (Worthwhile Investments Save Energy) program.
 WISE: provided loans for businesses and incentives for single-family homeowners and multifamily complexes; reached over 200 additional citizens through a grass roots energy efficiency outreach and education campaign designed by Clean Energy Durham; and trained home performance contractors to be Home Performance with Energy Star certified contractors.
 Now that the grant and program has ended, the Town has a new challenge: how to maintain the momentum created by the WISE program without the federal support.
 Two modest next steps envisioned for sustaining the initiatives established with the WISE program are to continue to offer and promote energy efficiency loans to businesses through the Energy Efficiency Revolving Loan Fund (EERLF) and to support community volunteers ("Elite Petes") trained by Clean Energy Durham, and the Solarize Carrboro initiative.
+Additional recommendations: Create a program that helps landlords and homeowners perform energy- efficiency upgrades.
+Host workshops to provide information.
+Create a Green Home Program using the structure and funding example provided by Babylon, NY.

-The U.S. Green Building Council (USGBC) provides statistics which indicate that, nationally, buildings account for 40% of primary energy use, 72% of electricity consumption and 39% of $CO_2$ emissions.
-Studies have determined that improving buildings can reduce energy use and $CO_2$ emissions by up to 50%.
+The U.S. Green Building Council (USGBC) provides statistics which indicate that, nationally, buildings account for 40% of primary energy use, 72% of electricity consumption and 39% of CO2 emissions.
+Studies have determined that improving buildings can reduce energy use and CO2 emissions by up to 50%.
 Community buildings are the largest single contributor to the community greenhouse gas footprint, with electricity consumption estimated to contribute about six times as much as natural gas consumption.
 The utilities providing electricity continue to rely on coal, along with nuclear energy, for a significant portion of the energy supply.
 An emphasis on community buildings, and particularly on electrical consumption, is therefore an essential component of energy and climate protection planning in Carrboro.
 At a municipal level, however, the Town has limited legal authority and responsibility for the energy supply and efficiency of private buildings, and also limited capacity.
 The current best options available include support for outreach and education and promoting the EERLF.